redbear/IoT_pHAT/README.md

 * FM is not supported with the board
 * Although the board supports Bluetooth keyboard, you still need to use a wired keyboard to set up for it.
+* The TXD and RXD pins are used by the IoT pHAT, so you will not be able to use serial debug and BT at the same time for your RPi.
+Also, you will not be able to connect to other serial devices such as a GPS module.